murderteeth/kong/README.md

 **down** - `yarn workspace db migrate down [-c count|...]`

-### how to baseline the production db in-flight
+### how to baseline a production db in-flight
 We started using db-migrate after the db was already in production.
 But db-migrate doesn't provide support retro-fitting a production database with migrations.
-To get around this, we:
+So here's what we did:

 - create a baseline migration that is only applied via `migrate up` in dev, `20231222031425-baseline`